Bradpk/to-do-list/pseudocode.md

 COMPONENTS: <br>

 HEADER COMPONENT:<br>
-useState declarations for keeping track of changes and connecting them with event handlers that alter the JSX to render their display
+useState declarations for keeping track of changes and connecting them with event handlers that alter the JSX to render their display<br>

 INPUT COMPONENT: <br>
-useState declarations for keeping track of changes and connecting them with event handlers that alter the JSX to render their display
+useState declarations for keeping track of changes and connecting them with event handlers that alter the JSX to render their display<br>

 LIST COMPONENT:<br>
-useState declarations for keeping track of changes and connecting them with event handlers that alter the JSX to render their display
+useState declarations for keeping track of changes and connecting them with event handlers that alter the JSX to render their display<br>

-APP COMPONENT:
+APP COMPONENT:<br>
-All other components go inside this one
+All other components go inside this one<br>